MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

 - No modeling of lag effects between import and deployment.
 - Conflict phase definitions are simplified proxies.

+<details><summary><b>Results and Interpretation</b></summary><p>

+- **Raw Result: "Solar capacity grows during conflict."**
+Interpretation: _Solar becomes a survival tool, not just an environmental solution, as communities adapt to grid failures with decentralized energy._
+- **Raw Result: "Off-grid systems surge in fragile settings."**
+Interpretation: _Signals the need for localized, self-sufficient power when central infrastructure collapses—often supported by humanitarian aid._
+- **Raw Result: "Solar Lamps and Lithium Batteries have a larger share during conflicts."**
+Interpretation: _Reflects urgent demand for portable energy for lighting, phone charging, and safety—vital for displaced populations._
+</p></details>

 <details><summary><b>Future work</b></summary><p>

 - Use maps or data showing how intense conflict is in different areas.